AmolJadhav97/amoljadhavsportfolio/README.md

 - Fork the repo, make a feature branch, and open a pull request.
 - Keep changes small and focused; update `README.md` when altering structure or deployment steps.

----

-## Contact

-If you want, I can:

-- Add a GitHub Actions workflow to automatically deploy to S3/CloudFront on push to `main`.
-- Create a simple Terraform or CDK snippet to provision S3 + CloudFront.

-Tell me which one you'd like and I will prepare it.

----

-License: MIT